grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/03 Members.md

 <h4 id="read-only">Read-Only</h4>

-Gives a project member the ability only to view tests and test runs in a particular project.
-They are not able to modify them in any way.
+Lets a project member view only tests and test runs in a particular project.
+They cannot modify them in any way.

 > ⚠️ &nbsp; If you only have access to run tests in a specific project, don't forget to specify its projectID when running a cloud test from the k6 CLI.
 Read more [here](/cloud/project-and-team-management/projects/#running-cli-tests-in-a-specific-project).